idurar/idurar-erp-crm/README.md

 - add your current IP address to the MongoDB database's IP whitelist to allow connections (this is needed whenever your ip changes)

-#### Step 3: Rename the Environment File
+#### Step 3: Create the Environment File

+- Create a file named .variables.env in the root directory.
+- Copy all variables from tmp.variables.env .
+- Paste the copied variables inside .variables.env.
-Locate the file named tmp.variables.env in the root directory of the project and rename it to .variables.env.
-This file will be used to store the necessary environment variables for the project to run.
+  This file will store environment variables for the project to run.

 #### Step 4: Update MongoDB URI